eagi223/MVP-Architecture-for-Firmware/README.md

 **View**
 Our view is closely related to the hardware itself, so it may change if our hardware changes.
 The view will take actions (from outside the device) such as user input/buttons/sensors/etc...

+## Button Example
+This isn't the best example because it kind of looks like data is only flowing from View to Presenter to Model, when in reality, the communication is 2 way between both the View and Presenter and the Model and Presenter.
+Nonetheless, it's making for a decent starting point.

+![]